-St Francis of Assisi is known for he was born in Assisi and is known for he renounced at a life of wealth for a life of poverty and devotion to God and Jesus Christ.
+St Francis of Assisi is known for being born in Assisi and for being renounced from a life of wealth for a life of poverty and devotion to God and Jesus Christ.
 He rebuilt and restored churches, founded orders that live by his writings, and is considered the patron saint of animals and nature.

 Francis’ simple but fiery words awakened in many souls the desire to give themselves to Christ.
-To serve him in total poverty.
-Among them was the young Clara Scifi, who on the day of the Flower of 1212 left her father’s castle.
+To serve him in extreme poverty.
+Among them was the young Clara Scifi, who left her father’s castle on the day of the Flower of 1212.
 And retired to the little church of St Damian.
 Where she was soon followed by other noble and generous young women.
-Under the guidance of Francis, the Second Franciscan Order for women, the Order of Clarisse Nuns.
-Was founded and soon spread throughout Europe.
+Under the guidance of Francis, the Second Franciscan Order for women the Order of Clarisse Nuns.
+It was founded and soon spread throughout Europe.

 What was St Francis of Assisi main message?

 After a war with Perugia, he was captured and imprisoned while being held for ransom.
 During his imprisonment, he had visions of God.
 In his early 20s, he turned his attention to God and led a godly path until he renounced worldly goods and his life of luxury.
 Francis repaired the church of San Damiano, established a chapel dedicated to St Peter the Apostle, and restored the chapel of St Mary of the Angels.

 In 1209, Francis wrote a simple rule, the Primitive Rule, and the main message for his group of monks.
 The government was taken from the Bible: ‘Follow the teachings of our Lord Jesus Christ and walk in his footsteps.
 Francis and his 12 disciples then went to Rome, where they received the approval of Pope Innocent III to govern Franciscan life.